 The following documentation is required for an application:

 Please type your application form, handwritten materials will not be accepted.
 Make sure to answer all questions on the form completely.
 Do not fill in any blanks with the phrase "see attached," even if you must refer to additional material.
 Do not forget to sign your application.

 Please submit your resume in chronological form.
 This Lebenslauf must be in German.
 Narrative or paragraph-form resumes are not acceptable.
 Your name should appear on each page.

 3. Short Essay (in German AND English)

 The essay should be no longer than 3 pages (1.5 space, pt.12) and should answer the question of why you are interested in the EMGIP-Bundestag Internship.
 You should mention the career goals you hope to achieve by completing an internship at the Bundestag.
 Please state what your expectations are regarding the character of the internship and what you as an intern have to offer.
 Give your first and second preferences as to the Ausschuss you would like to work for and any other relevant interests, but please do not indicate any preference for a political party.
 Be advised that the Verteidigungsausschuss does not offer any internship positions at all.
 Your name should appear on each page of the essay and you must hand in a German AND an English version.

 Submit three (3) original letters of recommendation printed on university letterhead from professors (not lecturers or TAs) at North American institutions in your major and relevant fields of study.
-The letters can be included in a sealed envelope with your application or should be sent separately to DAAD New York.
-It is your responsibility that the recommendations are received on time.
+The letters should be sent to:

 DAAD (German Academic Exchange Service)